SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 } as QualtricsConfig);
 ```

-### Approach 2: Static integration
+### Static Integration

 The deployment code can be added to the `index.html` of your Spartacus application.
-As discussed in the [Qualtrics documentation](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/single-page-application/), this should be stored in the header or footer.
+This should be stored in the header or footer, as discussed in the [Qualtrics documentation](https://www.qualtrics.com/support/website-app-feedback/common-use-cases/single-page-application/).

-While the static integration is the documented integration approach by Qualtrics, it is not necessarily the best practice for Spartacus.
-The disadvantage of this approach is that the Qualtrics API is always loaded, even if it's not used on the page that the user visits.
-Additionally, the static integration starts loading right away before the Spartacus application has been bootstrapped, let alone any dependent data being available.
+Static integration is the approach that is documented by Qualtrics, but it is not necessarily the best practice for Spartacus.
+The disadvantage of the static integration approach is that the Qualtrics API is always loaded, even if it is not used on a page that the user visits.
+Additionally, the static integration starts loading immediately, before the Spartacus application has been bootstrapped, and before any dependent data is available.
 This might block you from using the static integration.

-### Approach 3: Custom integration by using the `QualtricsLoaderService`,
+### Custom Integration with the QualtricsLoaderService

-You can also integrate the qualtrics deployment code dynamically by leveraging the `QualtricsLoaderService`.
+You can also integrate the Qualtrics deployment code dynamically by leveraging the `QualtricsLoaderService`.
 This service can be used to add the deployment script.
-The rest of the integration would still be taken care of automatically, although you can further customize the integration if you like to.
+The rest of the integration is still taken care of automatically, but you can further customize the integration if you wish.

-There are different scenario's for creating custom integration.
-One scenario would be to load alternative deployment code per site.
-The current integration is limited to a single deployment script per application.
-In case you run Spartacus for multiple sites, this might be limited.
+There are different scenarios for creating a custom integration.
+For example, you could load alternative deployment codes for each site.
+The current integration is limited to a single deployment script for each application.
+If you run Spartacus for multiple sites, this approach might be limited.

-## Load additional data before loading Qualtrics
+## Loading Additional Data Before Loading Qualtrics

-Data is loaded asynchronous in Spartacus.
-If your Qualtrics logic depends on specific data, such as cart data, you would need to further customize the `QualtricsLoaderService`.
-The service provides a hook (`isDataLoaded()`) to load additional data.
+Data is loaded asynchronously in Spartacus.
+If your Qualtrics logic depends on specific data (for example, cart data), you need to further customize the `QualtricsLoaderService`.
+The service provides the `isDataLoaded()` hook to load additional data.

 The `isDataLoaded()` is taken into account before loading the deployment code.
-This method can return an observable stream, which means you can pre-load any data that you require.
+This method can return an observable stream, which means you can preload any data that you require.

-The example below demonstrates loading of cart data before the deployment script is loaded.
+The following example demonstrates the loading of cart data before the deployment script is loaded:

 ```ts
 import { Injectable } from "@angular/core";